laradock/laradock/.github/README.md

 Support this project by becoming a sponsor.

-Your logo will show up on the [github repository](https://github.com/laradock/laradock/) index page and the [documentation](http://laradock.io/) main page, with a link to your website. [[Become a sponsor](https://opencollective.com/laradock#sponsor)]
+Your logo will show up on the [GitHub repository](https://github.com/laradock/laradock/) index page and the [documentation](http://laradock.io/) main page, with a link to your website. [[Become a sponsor](https://opencollective.com/laradock#sponsor)]

 <a href="https://opencollective.com/laradock/sponsor/0/website" target="_blank"><img src="https://opencollective.com/laradock/sponsor/0/avatar.svg"></a>
 <a href="https://opencollective.com/laradock/sponsor/1/website" target="_blank"><img src="https://opencollective.com/laradock/sponsor/1/avatar.svg"></a>